-Throwing up frequently if you are not pregnant or if you don't have any problem with your digestive system then this can be one major sign of brain tumor.
+3. Vomiting: Throwing up frequently if you are not pregnant or if you don't have any problem with your digestive system then this can be one major sign of a brain tumor.

-Complete or partial loss of vision can be caused by a tumor formation in the occipital lobe or temporal lobe of the cerebrum.
+4. Vision: A tumor formation can cause complete or partial loss of vision in the occipital lobe or temporal lobe of the cerebrum.
 Therefore, get it checked as soon as possible.

-Sudden hormonal imbalance can be caused by the tumor formation in the pituitary gland of the brain.
+5. Hormones: The tumor formation can cause sudden hormonal imbalance in the pituitary gland of the brain.
 The pituitary gland is known as the “master gland” because it is the main endocrine gland.
 Any tumor on/in it can cause: